You are here

 ARTICLE IV.
 SENATE COMMITTEES

-1. The following shall be the permanent committees of the Senate: the Committee on Committees, the Ways and Means Committee, the Academic Planning and Development Committee, the Governmental Concerns Committee, the Faculty Senate-Faculty Advisory Council Committee, and the Faculty Senate Executive Committee.
+1. The following shall be the permanent committees of the Senate: Committee on Committees, the Ways and Means Committee, the Academic Planning and Development Committee, the Governmental Concerns Committee, the Faculty Senate – Fe-Faculty Advisory Council Committee, and the Faculty Senate Executive Committee.
+Committee membership for permanent senate committees is noted below.

 Section 2.
 Committee on Committees

-1. In the event of a vacancy on a permanent Senate committee, the Committee on Committees shall present to the Senators of the unrepresented faculty unit at least two candidates from the respective unit for election to the committee.
-The Committee on Committees shall prepare slates of nominees for membership on certain University committees as specified in Article V of this constitution and for membership on other University committees as requested by the President of the University.
+1. The purpose of the Faculty Senate Committee on Committees is to ensure that certain permanent senate committees are staffed and include representation – as much as possible – by senators from every academic unit.
+Additionally, the Committee on Committees shall prepare slates of nominees for membership on certain University committees as specified in Article V of this constitution and for membership on other University committees as requested by the President of the University.

 Section 3.
 Ways and Means Committee

 1. The Ways and Means Committee of the Senate shall serve the Senate as liaison committee to University committees.
-Its function is that of mediator in differences of opinion in policy between the Senate and the University committees.
-It shall present to the Senate recommendations for solutions of policy differences.
-Twice each year (at the January and April meetings) the committee shall report to the Senate on the status of University actions in response to resolutions passed by the Senate during the previous half year or, when appropriate, during the previous year.
+Its function is that of mediator in differences of opinion in policy between the Senate and the University committees and councils.
+It shall present to the Senate recommendations for solutions to policy differences.
+Tthe committee shall regularly report to the Senate on the status of University actions in response to resolutions passed by the Senate.
+Another function of the Ways and Means Committee is to assist in making changes to the Faculty Handbook.
+(For more information, see”Procedure for Making Changes to teh Faculty Handbook” in the Faculty Handbook. https://academicaffairs.louisiana.edu/about-us/forms-policies-procedures/handbook-policies/faculty-handbook).
 The committee shall also be assigned those tasks which the President of the Faculty Senate deems advisable.

-1. The Governmental Concerns Committee shall call to the attention of the Senate issues pending before governmental bodies which affect higher education and shall furnish the Senate with information necessary to understanding such issues.
+1. The Governmental Concerns Committee shall call to the attention of the Senate issues pending before the local, state, and federal governmental bodies and educational organizations (e.g. Louisiana Board of Regents, University of Louisiana System, the federal Department of Education, etc.) which affect higher education and shall furnish the Senate with information necessary to understanding such issues.

-3. The chairperson shall be elected by the committee from among those members who have served on the committee for at least one year.
+5. In September, Tthe chairperson shall be elected by the committee from among those members.

 1. The Faculty Senate-Executive Committee shall meet to plan upcoming meetings.
 Such meetings will not determine University policy nor shall they undermine the regular processes through which the faculty has input into University affairs.
 The meetings shall be designed to complement the input through existing channels and to provide an exchange of ideas on broad areas of concern.